SingleStepTests/ProcessorTests/8088/README.md

 If you are not interested in writing a cycle-accurate emulator, you may only be interested in the final register and ram state.

-Note that these tests include many undocumented or invalid opcodes.
+Note that these tests include many undocumented/undefined opcodes.
 The 8088 has no concept of an invalid instruction, and will perform some task for any provided sequence of instruction bytes.
 Additionally, flags may be changed by documented instructions in ways that are officially undefined.

 ### Per-Instruction Notes

  - **8F**: The behavior of 8F with reg != 0 is undefined.
 If you can figure out the rules governing its behavior, please let us know.
  - **9B**: WAIT is not included in this test set.
+ - **8C,8E**: These instructions are only defined for a reg value of 0-3, however only the first two bits are checked, so the test set contains random values for reg.
  - **8D,C4,C5**: 'r, r' forms of LEA, LES, LDS are undefined.
-These forms are not included in this test set as their behavior requires access to the previously calculated Effective Address which is not available.
+These forms are not included in this test set due to disruption of the last calculated EA by the CPU set up routine.
  - **A4-A7,AA-AF**: CX is masked to 7 bits.
-This provides a reasonable test length, as the full 65535 value in CX would result in over 1 million cycles.
+This provides a reasonable test length, as the full 65535 value in CX with a REP prefix could result in over one million cycles.
+ - **C6,C7**: Although the reg != 0 forms of these instructions are officially undefined, this field is ignored.
+Therefore, the test set contains random values for reg.
  - **D2,D3**: CL is masked to 6 bits.
-This shortens the possible test length, while still hopefully catching the case where CL is improperly masked to 5 bits (186+ behavior)
+This shortens the possible test length, while still hopefully catching the case where CL is improperly masked to 5 bits (186+ behavior).
  - **E4,E5,EC,ED**: All forms of the IN instruction should return 0xFF on IO read.
- - **F1**: This is listed as an undefined instruction by many sources, but I believe it is an unused prefix.
+ - **F0, F1**: The LOCK prefix is not exercised in this test set.
  - **F4**: HALT is not included in this test set.
- - **D4, F6.6, F6,7, F7.6, F7.7** - These instructions can generate divide exceptions.
-The IVT entry for INT0 is set up to point to 1024.
+ - **D4, F6.6, F6.7, F7.6, F7.7** - These instructions can generate divide exceptions.
+When this occurs, cycle traces continue until the first byte of the exception handler is fetched and read from the queue.
+The IVT entry for INT0 is set up to point to 1024 (0400h).
+ - **F6.7, F7.7** - Presence of a REP prefix preceding IDIV will invert the sign of the quotient, therefore REP prefixes are prepended to 10% of IDIV tests.
+This was only recently discovered by reenigne.
  - **FE**: The forms with reg field 2-7 are undefined and are not included in this initial release.

 ### 8088.json